theSaarco/vault-iguazio-deploy/README.md

 ### Through UI

-As mentioned, the Vault Helm chart also installs an ingress that can be used to access the Vault UI (which is turned on by default in our defaults file).
+As mentioned, the Vault Helm chart also installs an ingress that can be used to access the Vault UI (which is turned on by default in the [overrides.yaml](./overrides.yaml) file).
 To get the URL for the UI, look for the ingress:

 ```bash
 $ kubectl -n vault get ingress vault